DMcP89/tinycare-tui/README.md

 - [x] Fix silent failure when attempting to fetch commits from nonexistant directory
 - [ ] Task Warrior integration
 - [ ] Have project added to awesome-go
-    - [ ] reduce cyclomatic complexity of main function in main.go for Go Report Card
+    - [x] reduce cyclomatic complexity of main function in main.go for Go Report Card
-    - [ ] setup code coverage Report
+    - [x] setup code coverage Report
-    - [ ] Create documentation
+    - [x] Create documentation
-    - [ ] Add bages to README
+    - [x] Add bages to README
+    - [ ] Get coverage to 80%
     - [ ] Open PR to awesome-Go

 ## Contributions